albuquerque-lucas/star-wars-planet-search/README.md

 # Star Wars Planet Search

-🌌 **What is it about?**
+🌌 **Project Overview - What's it about?**

-Star Wars Planet Search is a web application that lists planets from the Star Wars universe, allowing users to filter the data according to their preferences.
-The aim of this project was to develop and test the application of filters using Hooks and Context API in the React environment.
-This application was the final project created during the Front-End curriculum at Trybe - School of Programming.

-## Technologies Used

-🚀 Star Wars Planet Search was developed using the following technologies:
+Welcome to the Star Wars Planet Search project!
+This web application allows users to explore and filter planets from the vast Star Wars universe based on their preferences.
+It was developed as part of a programming course, wich was Trybe - Escola de Programação Online, where each participant created their own version of the project.
+This is my personal take on it, adding my own touch to the application.

+🚀 Some technologies i've used:

 - **React:** A JavaScript library for building interactive user interfaces.
 - **Hooks:** React features that allow using state and other React features in functional components.